Why This Quest Defines Your Endgame

 Acknowledging imperfection: “Better than a poke in the eye!”

 Analysis: Humor and realism.
-You’re not promising perfection—cooperation is messy and imperfect.
-But it’s better than conflict, better than one side dominating, better than nothing.
+You’re not promising perfection—cooperation is messy.
+But it’s better than conflict or monopolization.

 Stage 5: Cultural Integration